rhx/SwiftGtk/README.md

 On Ubuntu 20.04 and 18.04, you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
 	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev jq

-If you prefer a newer version of gtk, you can also install it from the GNOME 3 Staging PPA (see https://launchpad.net/~gnome3-team/+archive/ubuntu/gnome3-staging), but be aware that this can be a bit dangerous (as this removes packages that can be vital, particularly if you use a GNOME-based desktop), so only do this if you know what you are doing:

-	sudo add-apt-repository ppa:gnome3-team/gnome3-staging
-	sudo apt update
-	sudo apt dist-upgrade
-	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev jq

 ##### Fedora